1aurend/music51/README.md

 This should enumerate all of the files and subdirectories in your current working directory.

-#### Let's get to work
+#### Getting to work

-I assume we actually want to get stuff done.
-Let's get productive and make a directory for your work in the Bok Center Learning Lab.
+Let's make a directory for your work in the Bok Center Learning Lab.
 You can name it anything you like, but here we will just call it `bok`.

 ```Zsh
 mkdir bok